5tefan/ncflag/README.md

 # ncflag

-An API that makes working with bitwise quality flag vectors easy!
+An API that makes working with bitwise quality flags easy!

 ## Motivation